andrew-henry/Data-Analytics/Data Engineering/README.md

 * Key-Value Databases -

-* Time Series Databases -
+* Time Series Databases - A time series database is a software system that is optimized for storing and serving time series through associated pairs of time and value.

 * Data Warehouse - In computing, a data warehouse, also known as an enterprise data warehouse, is a system used for reporting and data analysis and is considered a core component of business intelligence.
 Data warehouses are central repositories of integrated data from one or more disparate sources.